EngKe/terrafom-kubernetes/README.md

 To start the system run the setup.sh file with './setup.sh'

-When you run setup.sh script, wget, virtualbox and vagrant started to install and with and the command 'vagrant up' runs, VM startS to set up the system
+When you run setup.sh script, wget, virtualbox and vagrant started to install and with and the command 'vagrant up' runs, VM starts to set up the system

 Explanations for files: